bessinnica/Loc-markdig-azuredocs-test/articles/hdinsight/hdinsight-administer-use-management-portal.md

     ![HDInsight portal file browser browse](./media/hdinsight-administer-use-management-portal/hdinsight-file-browser.png)

-    On the screenshot, the **<Account>** type indicates the item is an Azure storage account.
+    On the screenshot, the <strong><Account></strong> type indicates the item is an Azure storage account.
 Click the account name to browse the files.
 * **Hadoop UI**.

     ![HDInsight portal Hadoop UI](./media/hdinsight-administer-use-management-portal/hdinsight-hadoop-ui.png)